nemasobhani/Kaggle-Costa-Rican-Poverty-Prediction/README.md

     - Data Engineering

 - Predictive task and model detail
-        - We would like build a model which brings the International Futures data into the Human Development Index data to build a model which predicts progress in Human Development among nations
+        - We would like build a model which brings the International Futuresdata into the Human Development Index data to build a model which predicts progress in Human Development among nations

 - Tentative timeline
      - May 1st - Data Collection/Cleaning